Code of Practice for the Private Keeping of Cats

 Cats and especially kittens can be lactose intolerant so feeding cow's milk is not recommended.
 If giving milk to a cat it should be lactose free milk designed for cats.

-Cats should be provided with raw bones regularly for good dental health (eg raw chicken wings).
+Cats should be provided with raw bones regularly for good dental health (such as raw chicken wings).
 Cooked bones should not be fed as they are likely to splinter and may lodge in the cat's throat or intestine causing serious health problems.
 If cats have trouble with bones they need to be provided with an alternative chewing item in order to maintain good dental health (seek advice from your veterinarian).

 A separate food bowl needs to be provided for each cat and should be maintained in a clean condition.